Jobeyobey/C-Players-Guide-Part-4-The-End-Game/Planning.md

 #### Game Object
 This will keep track of and run the game.
-It should know the players in the game, how many rounds there are, how many rounds are left, whe nthe game ends etc.
+It should know the players in the game, how many rounds there are, how many rounds are left, when the game ends etc.

 It must have a 'Run' method to run the game loop.